valancej/documentation/_pro/builds-and-configuration/services-and-databases.md

 When starting your tests you want to make sure that your service is up and running.

-### Healthchecks
+### HEALTHCHECK

-The most common and most supported way to make sure that a service is available is to use the `HEALTHCHECK` directive inside your Dockerfile, or to use the `healthcheck` version of a base image from Dockerhub or another source.
-For more about healthchecks, [read our codeship-services.yml file documentation]({% link _pro/builds-and-configuration/services.md %}#healthchecks).
+The most common and most supported way to make sure that a service is available is to use the `HEALTHCHECK` directive inside your Dockerfile, or to use the `healthcheck` version of a [base image from Docker Hub](https://hub.docker.com/u/healthcheck/) or another source.
+For more about , [read our codeship-services.yml file documentation]({% link _pro/builds-and-configuration/services.md %}#).

 ### Service poll